 UPDATE: Rich snippets not showing in search results?
 Due to recent changes made by Google, Star Ratings In Google Organic Search Results will only appear alongside search results that use schema markup for individual Products.

-If you want to Get Stars On Google Search, then you will need Aggregate Rating Schema.
+If you want to get stars showing in Google Search Results, then you will need Aggregate Rating Schema.
 This is what tells Google and other search engines, well, your aggregate rating.
 This can be an accumulated number of ratings from several sources or just your Google My Business page reviews.
-This is used as the basis to display stars in your google organic search listing.
+This is used with rich snippets as the basis to display stars in your google organic search listing.

-Once this coding has been built into your website, Google will shows stars and your rating in your search snippet, just below your search result title, like this:
+Once the relevant Product schema coding has been built into your website, Google will show stars and your rating in your search snippet, just below your search result title, like this: